nitinakode/ecommerce-platform/README.md

 ### Components

-- **NavBar:** A responsive navigation bar that links to the Home, Cart, and Order History pages.
+- NavBar: A responsive navigation bar that links to the Home, Cart, and Order History pages.
-- **ProductCard:** A reusable card component that displays product details like title, image, and price.
+- ProductCard: A reusable card component that displays product details like title, image, and price.
 It also allows adding products to the cart.
-- **CartPage:** Displays the items in the cart, allows updating quantities, and applying promo codes for discounts.
-- **OrderHistoryPage:** Displays a history of placed orders with item details and the total amount.
-- **ProductDetailPage:** Displays detailed information about a selected product, including its description, price, and rating.

 ### Services